Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Connect to PAS as `root` user
 1. Change to work directory and ensure the directory is empty:
    `rm -rf /tmp/pas_workdir/*; cd /tmp/pas_workdir`
-1. Launch PAS Unattended install replacing `<target vm hostname>` with the PAS VM hostname:
+1. Launch PAS Unattended install replacing `<target vm hostname>` with the PAS VM hostname
 1. For a PAS unattended install run the following:

     ```bash